ssb22/CedPane/README.md

 Adobe is a trademark of Adobe Systems Incorporated in the United States and/or other countries.
 AirBnB is a trademark of AirBnB Inc.
 Android is a trademark of Google LLC.
-Apache is a registered trademark of The Apache Software Foundation.
+Apache is a registered trademark of The Apache Software Foundation, which from February to July 2023 acknowledged the Chiricahua Apache, the Choctaw Apache, the Fort Sill Apache, the Jicarilla Apache, the Mescalero Apache, the Lipan Apache, the Apache Tribe of Oklahoma, the Plains Apache, the San Carlos Apache, the Tonto Apache, the White Mountain Apache, the Yavapai Apache and the Apache Alliance.
 Apple is a trademark of Apple Inc.
 Aquabeads is a trademark of EPOCH Company Ltd.
 AstraZeneca is a trademark of the AstraZeneca group of companies.